Understand Zinc For Your Next Project

 A roof can be expensive and labor intensive to repair or replace, especially on larger and taller buildings.
 The goal is to substantially reduce the long-term costs of maintaining the materials by investing in high-quality, long-lasting, low maintenance materials from the start.

 Asphalt shingles and built-up roofs, for example, should be replaced every 10 to 30 years.
 The materials will eventually break down due to heat, sun damage, natural expansion, and contraction.
 Steel and other metal metals can last for many decades.
 Although steel will eventually rust, materials like aluminum and copper roofing may be less cost effective compared to their expected lifespans.

-Zinc roofing, however, is naturally corrosion resistant, strong, and, when installed correctly, it can last for 50-100 years on commercial or residential roofs.
+A zinc roof, however, is naturally corrosion resistant, strong, and, when installed correctly, it can last for 50-100 years on commercial or residential roofs.
 Zinc panels’ durability and resilience are due to a natural chemical reaction in the presence of carbon dioxide.

 When exposing the metal to the air, a thin protective coating of zinc hydroxyl carbonate forms and inhibits corrosion.
 It gives the metal self-healing properties when scratched.
 The patina protects the zinc from corrosion, significantly reducing steel and other metals’ lifespan, giving it a distinctive look in high demand.

 CREATE BEAUTIFUL CURVES OR FORM SHAPES – SOFT ZINC

 Most roofing materials, such as shingles or steel sheets, are designed to be installed on flat surfaces.
 They will not perform properly on curved or rounded roof structures.
 It can severely limit a building’s design, forcing it to use conventional construction techniques and denying it a unique appearance.